CIT, Information Technology Cyber Security Specialty, Certificate of Technology

 - Prepares students to work in the network security field to help keep hackers, viruses, and terrorists from intruding and damaging computers; and

 - Teaches students how to safeguard computer operating systems by teaching server support skills and designing and implementing security systems.

-Graduates of who earn an AAS degree or certificate of technology typically pursue careers as:
+Graduates who earn an AAS degree or certificate of technology in cyber security typically pursue careers as: